r-moruju/CI_PP3_HL/README.md

 3. I want to personalise the game and enter my name
 4. I want to be able to log-in if I return to the game
 5. I want to receive a real time feedback throughout the game
-6. I want to get a feedback when I win the game
+6. I want to get a feedback after each answer
 7. I want to be able to play multiple games when I'm logged in
 8. I want to see my score